Terminal Value: Gordon Growth vs Exit Multiple Method

 Presentation Errors

-When presenting valuations, avoid these common pitfalls:
+When presenting valuations, avoid these common pitfalls that undermine credibility even when your analysis is technically correct.

 Key Takeaways

-• Terminal value typically represents 60% to 80% of total DCF value, making it critically important
+• Terminal value typically represents 60% to 80% of total DCF value, making it critically important to get right

-• The Gordon Growth Model calculates terminal value as perpetually growing cash flows; best for stable businesses
+• The Gordon Growth Model calculates terminal value as perpetually growing cash flows using the formula TV=FCFn×(1+g)/(WACCg)TV = FCF_{n} \times (1+g) / (WACC - g); best for stable businesses and long-term valuations

-• Perpetual growth rates should be 2% to 3% for mature companies, never exceeding long-term GDP growth
+• Perpetual growth rates should be 2% to 3% for mature companies, never exceeding long-term GDP growth or approaching WACC

 Conclusion

 The key to effective terminal value analysis is understanding the assumptions embedded in each method and ensuring those assumptions are internally consistent and externally defensible.
 A growth rate that implies an unrealistic exit multiple, or an exit multiple that implies impossible growth, signals that something in your analysis needs reconsideration.
+Always cross-check your work.

 Explore More